 Measures undertaken by Unity College Dining Services to achieve its goal include:

-- Purchasing 100% BPI certified products that can be recycled, and new organics bins and updated signage, which made it easier to sort organic waste from trash;
+- Purchasing 100 percent BPI certified products that can be recycled, and new organics bins and updated signage, which made it easier to sort organic waste from trash;

 - Providing consistent peer education by sustainability work study students at the start of each semester;